hbwangjinwu/DE1_SoC_Audio_Video/README.md

 The project original realease link is https://cloud.altera.com/devstore/platform/14.1.0/de1-soc-alsa-audio/

-Thanks for Bsteinsbo developed the driver code.
+Thanks for Bsteinsbo developing the driver code.

 ## Compile

-The hardware project should be compiled with Quartus Prime.
-A sof file should be generated.
-And you can generate a .rbf file Manually with the .bat file.
+The hardware project should be compiled with the Quartus Prime.
+A sof file should be generated after compiling.
+And you can generate a .rbf file manually with executing the sof_to_rbf.bat file.

 The linux code should be compiled with A linux PC or Virtual Machine.

-The dtb file should alsa be generated in the linux kernel source .
+The dtb file should also be generated in the linux kernel source by the command **make dtbs**.

 ## Setup
 I tested it with the LXDE image.

+Copy the zImage and .dtb file to the SD card.

-Copy the .rbf file to the SD card and Set the MSEL[4..0] to 00000.
+Copy the soc_system.rbf file to the SD card and Set the MSEL[4..0] to 00000.

-First the mute should be swithed off with the amixer or alsamixer .
+First the mute function should be swithed off with the amixer or alsamixer .

+The command should be like *amixer sset 'Output Mixer HiFi',0 on*

 Then you can paly the wav with aplay tool or mdplay tool.